 It’s available in pyramid tea bags or loose leaf, with refill options so you don’t have to order a new tea caddy every time you restock.

 Lemongrass and Ginger Health Benefits

 All too often I find a nice herbal tea that’s actually over 50% stuffed with hibiscus, apple or another ingredient to bulk it out.
 It’s nice that T2 Lemongrass & Ginger Tea only contains the two main ingredients, so you’re getting as many nutrients from lemongrass and ginger as possible.

 - Lemongrass – could soothe anxiety, reduce pain, and prevent disease/inflammation with antimicrobial and anti-inflammatory effects, according to Healthline.

 - Ginger – the ultimate anti-inflammatory ingredient that erases nausea and improves digestion.

 Together, this is a great tea for reducing gas, bloating and digestive problems.
 It’s also quite soothing and refreshing, so I’d recommend it as a cold/flu tea as well (although the classic lemon, ginger and honey tea will probably be better for that).

 This is a very pleasant tea that’s bright, fresh and tasty.
 If you’re usually put off by ginger heavy teas, this one will gently change your mind.
 Of course, if you want to up the ginger, you can also add some fresh ginger spices to brew with the tea bag.

-Check the current price of T2 Lemongrass and Ginger on Amazon using the button below.
+Check the current price of T2 Lemongrass and Ginger on Amazon using the link above, or find it on the official T2 UK website with the button below.